fichub-cli-contrib/helper-scripts/ao3_fetch_urls_helper/README.md

 To report issues, open an issue at https://github.com/fichub-cli-contrib/helper-scripts/issues

 optional arguments:
--h, --help show this help message and exit
+  -h, --help            show this help message and exit -u URL, --url URL     Input url (The url should contain 'page=' for the regex to work) --start START         Starting page number
--u URL, --url URL Input url (The url should contain 'page=' for the regex to work) --start START Starting page number
+  --end END             Ending page number --user-contact USER_CONTACT
---end END Ending page number
+                        Contact email ID for user-agent.
+Prevents IP bans since AO3 can contact you directly if there are any issues.
   -d, --debug           Show the log in the console for debugging --version             Display version & quit
 ```

 ---